GitoriousLispBackup/eql/examples/9-simple-lisp-editor/README.txt

 USAGE NOTES
 ===========

+There's no "New" button; instead, "new.lisp" can be used as simple template.

 Please see the context menu of the editor window for generic editor commands (offered by Qt, which include some other commands too, like Ctrl+<arrow key>).